saptarshibasu/azure-study/README.md

 * Azure Backup stores backed-up data in vaults - Recovery Services vaults and Backup vaults.
 A vault is an online-storage entity in Azure that's used to hold data, such as backup copies, recovery points, and backup policies
 * Multiple virtual machines can be backed up by creating a backup policy on the recovery services vault and applying that policy to the desired virtual machines
 * Back up of on-premises machines:
   * Back up on-premises Windows machines directly to Azure by using the Azure Backup Microsoft Azure Recovery Services (MARS) agent.
-Linux machines aren't supported
+Linux machines aren't supported (use MABS for for Linux)
   * Back up on-premises machines to a backup server (agentless) - either System Center Data Protection Manager (DPM) or Microsoft Azure Backup Server (MABS).
 The backup server is then backed up to a Recovery Services vault in Azure
 * Back up of Azure VMs:
   * Back up Azure VMs directly.
 Azure Backup installs a backup extension to the Azure VM agent that's running on the VM.
 This extension backs up the entire VM
   * Back up specific files and folders on the Azure VM by running the MARS agent
   * Back up Azure VMs to the MABS that's running in Azure, and then the MABS can be backed up to a Recovery Services vault
+* DPM allows you to back up data for long-term storage on tape.
+MABS doesn't provide this functionality
 * For Azure Backup to access the storage account, the firewall section must enable the "Allow trusted Microsoft services to access this storage account"

 Backup type | Details | Usage